 During their dissertation chat in their third year, and if necessary a second dissertation chat at the beginning of fourth year, students will establish, with their prospective dissertation committee, concrete plans for the Topical Examination.
 Those plans will include: (1) a determination of the dissertation committee, (2) the expected character of the materials to be submitted by the student on which the Topical Examination will be based, and (3) the expected date of the Topical Examination.
 Though the details will vary (depending on the subject matter, the state of the research, etc.), the materials must include a substantial new piece (around 25 double-spaced pages) of written work by the student.
 This could be a draft of a chapter, an exposition of a central argument, a detailed abstract (or outline) of the whole dissertation, or whatever the committee as a whole agrees upon.

 The Topical Examination is an oral examination administered by the members of a student's dissertation committee with the aim of evaluating the viability of the proposed dissertation project and the student's ability to complete it within a reasonable amount of time.
 Students will be admitted to PhD candidacy only after they have officially passed their Topical Examination.
-Our expectation is that students will have advanced to candidacy--including passing their Topical Examination and their language examinations(s)--by the end of third week of their 11th quarter (normally the Winter Quarter of their fourth year in the PhD program.
+The Department's normal expectation is that students will have advanced to candidacy--including passing their Topical Examination and their language examinations(s)--by the end of third week of their 11th quarter (normally the Winter Quarter of their fourth year).

 The Department of Philosophy views the development of teaching competence as an integral part of its overall PhD program.
 Different types of teaching opportunities gradually prepare students to teach their own classes.
 The department also helps train its doctoral students to become excellent teachers of philosophy through individual faculty mentorship and the year-round, discipline-specific pedagogical events offered through (1) the mandatory and optional elements of its non-credit Pedagogy Program and (2) additional events from the Chicago Center for Teaching on campus.
 Here is the department’s pedagogical training plan.